De Stem des Bloeds: Legacy

-Carli went on to make two more films starring Krohn.
+Carli went on to make two more films starring Annie Krohn.
 The first, Sarinah (1931), was a romance set on the south coast of Java which had Krohn in the titular role.
 The second, Karina's Zelfopoffering (Karina's Sacrifice), followed the following year; this film saw Krohn play a mixed-raced woman living at the palace in the Sultanate of Yogyakarta.
 Karina's Zelfopoffering was a commercial failure and Carli left the Indies not long afterwards, moving to the Netherlands.
 He lived there until his death in 1972.

 Writing in 2009, Biran suggests that De Stem des Bloeds was clearly written from an Indo point of view because of the positive roles of Indo children.
 He finds the film sympathetic to native culture, including the faithful njai.
 He notes with interest that, although in real life mixed-race children were faced with a sense of disgust, in De Stem des Bloeds an Indo man is heroic enough to rescue a pure Dutch woman and fight with a Dutchman.

 The film is likely lost.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.